 Talent adding Fc blocking reagent to the cell suspension.
 TXT: Incubation: On ice, 10 min

-Pre-spin the Sca-1 (S-C-A-One) antibody at 6,000 g for 10 minutes at 4 degrees Celsius then place it on ice protected from light [1].
+Pre-spin the Sca-1 (S-C-A-One) antibody at 6,000 g for 10 minutes at 4 degrees Celsius.
+Add the Sca-1 antibody to the APC tube at a 1:100 dilution, then place the tube on ice protected from light [1].

-Talent spinning down the Sca-1 antibody in a microcentrifuge then transferring 1 microliters Sca-1 antibody into the APC tube on an ice rack, keeping it covered under foil cover.
+Talent spinning down the Sca-1 antibody in a microcentrifuge.

+Talent then transferring 1 microliters Sca-1 antibody into the APC tube on an ice rack, keeping it covered under foil cover.

 Wash the cells twice with 1 milliliter of wash buffer [1], then centrifuge at 300 g for 5 minutes at 4 degrees Celsius [2].

-Talent pipetting 1 mL wash buffer into the tube with the cells twice.
+Talent pipetting 1 mL wash buffer into the tube with the cells.

 Shot of the tube being placed in a centrifuge.